-Realme is the new kid on the block but is growing alarmingly fast in the Indian market and can easily become number 2 in the coming months.
-Realme was launched as an online-only brand launched in Q2 (May) 2018 and focuses on offering bang for buck products and is using all social media channels to fight Xiaomi.
+Realme is growing alarmingly fast in the Indian market and can easily become number 2 in the coming months.
+Realme was launched as an online-only brand in Q2 (May) 2018 and focuses on offering bang for buck products and is using all social media channels to fight Xiaomi.

 Other brands including Apple, Lenovo, Motorola, LG, Google, Asus individually have less than 3% market share in India.

 Samsung gained some market share in 2020 due to the Anti-China Sentiment.
 However, in the Q1 2021, we are not seeing any impact on the Chinese mobile players in India.